Fall 2024: September to late-December. Exact dates to be announced.

 Students will take a full course load on the Global Environmental Challenges program.
 Students will enroll in three courses in Cuenca over a span of 12 weeks; the fourth course, Ecology & Biodiversity in Ecuador, will be taught as a three-week module in the Amazon river basin and the Galapagos.
 There is no Spanish requirement to enroll in the program; however, all students will be required to take a Spanish language course at their level.

-• Environment, Conservation, and Policy Issues in Ecuador; The main purpose of the course is to offer an introduction to the most influential factors shaping the ecosystems and their conservation looking at the global, regional, and local factors that determine the climates and the contrasting ecosystems in Ecuador.
-The course includes several field visits to the Ecuadorian Amazon (Tiputini Biodiversity Station) and the Galapagos Islands.
-This allows students to experience first-hand current topics of conservation and policy issues, while discussing the main environmental challenges associated with the conservation of natural ecosystems in tropical developing countries.
-Additionally, this course reviews the environmental issues facing contemporary Ecuador in the context of a transforming global reality.
-These issues include the oil industry and indigenous communities in the Amazon Basin, aquaculture, and shrimp farming, introduced species, large scale ranching and deforestation, fisheries, and the management of fragile marine ecosystems.
-We investigate possible solutions taking into account political and ecological pressures, perspectives of indigenous populations, environmentalists, the governments, NGOs, as well as international investors and multinational companies.
-Taught by Dr. Leo Zurita Arthos (Ecuador), Universidad San Francisco de Quito (USFQ) – 3 weeks at the end of the program
+ENS: Environment, Conservation, and Policy Issues in Ecuador - (Required course) This course introduces students to the most influential factors shaping the ecosystems and their conservation, looking at the global, regional, and local factors that determine the climates and the contrasting ecosystems that can be found in Ecuador.
+The course includes field visits to Tiputini Biodiversity Station and the Galapagos Islands.
+Thus, allowing students to experience first-hand current topics of conservation and policy issues, while discussing the main environmental challenges associated with the conservation of natural ecosystems in developing countries.